eclipse-iofog/iofog.org/content/docs/2.0.0/reference-microserivces-catalog/jsonrestapi.md

 _"contentdata" - message format_

-E.g. if we route the microservice with Open Weather Map microservice, this will allow to access the weather data in a browser or in any other application or any device cloud.
+E.g. if you route the microservice with Open Weather Map microservice, this will allow to access the weather data in a browser or in any other application or any device cloud.

 ## Open Weather Map